 Our tours have no particular health requirements although inevitably we will be walking a certain amount in wine cellars and vineyards.
 Sensible footwear is a must.

 Most of our travel destinations have no particular health guidelines or requirements for vaccinations or medical certificates, but if in doubt, you should always consult a medical professional, vaccination centre or relevant embassy in your country of origin.

 We can always accommodate food allergies.
 However, in order for us to manage such requests you must let us know about any allergies before the tour starts.

 BKWine does not sell travel insurance.
 If you want travel insurance, check if your regular home insurance policy includes some kind of travel insurance, or contact your regular insurance company or a travel insurance specialist.

 We also offer custom wine and food tours if you want to travel on different dates, or if you want something different to what we currently offer on our scheduled tours.
 This tailor-made service can be offered for individuals, companies, professionals, wine tastings clubs etc.

 Our groups are always small.
 The number of people in the group may vary.
 The maximum can range from 8 to around 20; check the details in each programme.
 But our groups are always modest in size.
 This is important because it guarantees a quality experience and a personal welcome at the wineries we visit.

 Read the BKWine Booking Terms and Conditions here.
 They are important to you!

-You organise your travel independently to the destination for most of our tours but on location, we take care of everything.
+You are expected to organise your travel independently to the destination for most of our tours, but once you are at the location, we take care of everything.

 For more inspiration